userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_Autonomous_Navigation_System_Usage_Tutorial.md

 ## 4. Localization and Navigation Operation Process

-Map building is the foundational step for the robot's autonomous navigation.
-The robot records map data (bag files) via remote control, processes and builds the map on a local computer, and finally uploads the map to the specified directory on the robot to complete the deployment.
-By following the tutorial below, you can set the target pose, modify the target file, and run the process to achieve point-to-point navigation.
+Map building is the foundational step for autonomous navigation in robots.
+It involves recording sensor data (bag files) by remotely controlling the robot and then transmitting the data back.
+After the map is exported, it is deployed onto the robot's body.
+The target pose is then set to achieve point-to-point navigation.

 ###  4.1 Building the Map
+#### 4.1.1 Start R1

 1. **Login to R1**